spiral/docs/orm/basics.md

 Inspected entities 1, average rank Good (0.95).
 ```

-> You can use model schema only to add new columns, renaming and removing must be done via migrations, meaning removing column declaration from model will not remove such column from table.
+> You can use model schema only to add new columns, renaming and removing must be done via migrations - meaning removing column declaration from model will not remove such column from table.
+> Due migrations are mounted right before schema update, you are able to use them as part of ORM flow.

 And again we can check if our table was successfully modified using command "db:describe users", this time i switched my connection to PostgresSQL: